Summer Camp Accident

 Additional risks for physical injury include, but are not limited to, falls, overturned boats, bee stings, burns, injuries from horseback riding, and injuries related to bicycle crashes.
 In most cases, personal injury can be prevented by adequate supervision and instruction on the part of camp leaders, counselors, and “special-skill adults.”

-The Dietrich Law Firm P.C.’s team of summer camp personal injury attorneys has successfully represented dozens of clients in personal injury cases over the years.
+The Dietrich Law Firm P.C.’s team of summer camp personal injury attorneys has successfully represented many clients in personal injury cases over the years.
 It is our priority to ensure that you are one hundred percent satisfied with your experience.
 Call us now at 716-839-3939 to receive your free consultation.
 You will not be charged until we secure a WIN for YOU!Who Is Responsible For Your Child’s Safety?

 Deciding to send your children to summer camp requires you to place your trust in individuals whom you have not previously met, and who may not have your child’s best interest at heart.
 Knowing who is and who should be responsible for your child’s safety can help you make an informed decision when it comes to selecting a summer camp facility.